-Of course you can sand the timber and this will remove the previously applied coating, but this is hard work and if you into to apply a penetrative coating, you will need to clean the dust from the pores of the timber.
+Of course, you can sand the timber and this will remove the previously applied coating, but this is hard work and if you’re into applying a penetrative coating, you will need to clean the dust from the pores of the timber.

 Using Prepdeck and then Net-trol will negate the need to sand your deck and cleanse the pores in readiness for the application of a penetrative coating such as Textrol Oil.

 There seems to be a growing trend in having deck boards pre-stained so is this the way forward?